relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

 Each of the switches contains a complete copy of the concrete model.
 When a policy that represents a configuration is created in the APIC, the controller updates the logical model.
 It then performs the intermediate step of creating a complete policy that it pushes into all the switches, where the concrete model is updated.
 The Cisco Nexus 9000 switches can only execute the concrete model when running in ACI mode.
 Each switch has a copy of the concrete model.
-If by any chance, all the PAIC controllers in a cluster go offline, the fabric keeps functioning, but modifications to the fabric policies are not possible.
+If by any chance, all the APIC controllers in a cluster go offline, the fabric keeps functioning, but modifications to the fabric policies are not possible.

 &nbsp;